Aqua Vim Eco-smart Sump Combo

 Please note many sump filters made by other manufacturers have only fixed inlet and outlet sizes, that are not alterable.
 You'd better get one that does not limit its inlet/outlet sizes or purchase a sump from Aqua Vim the same time you purchase the main tank.
 Why?
 Because one of the advantages of Aqua Vim reef tanks is that you can achieve more flow rates.
 If you reduce the inlet/outlet sizes, you are not taking one of AquaVim advantages.
 Besides, by reducing the inlet size of your sump, you risk clogging your drain; By reducing the outlet size of your sump, your pump has to work harder to pump equal amount of water to your main tank.

-Use included white tapes on threaded males.
-Use PVC glue only if you have to - you want to be sure you can undo your work and change later if they don't fit.
 If you want to use a 45 degree elbow instead of 90 degree one, if you believe a flexible hose is easier to work with than a hard PVC, or if you want to add ball valve on the pipe line, get from Home Depot - our plumbing sets are standard and fitting parts are easy to find on the market.

 * Note: a).
 The spare outlets from the ball valves shown above are reserved for any additional equipment, such as chiller, calcium/phosphate/carbon/bio-pellet reactor(s) and UV sterilizer. b).
 Ball valves and additional fittings are usually not included in plumbing kit.
 You can get from Home Depot or other plumbing shops.